 Mix-minus Setup

-An audio configuration used during live remote interviews to prevent the speaker from hearing their own voice echoed back.
+An audio configuration was used during live remote interviews to prevent the speaker from hearing their voice echo back.

 Mobile Data Streaming

 Using a 3G/4G/5G data plan for live streaming in places without Wi-Fi or broadband.
-May require bitrate optimization.
+It may require bitrate optimization.

 Member-Only Stream

-A restricted live stream accessible only to subscribed or paid members on platforms like YouTube, Patreon, or Facebook.
+A restricted livestream is accessible only to subscribed or paid members on platforms like YouTube, Patreon, or Facebook.

 Motion Blur

-A visual distortion that happens when fast movement is not captured smoothly.
+Visual distortion occurs when fast movement is not captured smoothly.
 Adjusting frame rate and shutter speed can reduce this in live video.

 Multilanguage Streaming